LeMikaelF/blog/_posts/2025-01-17-non-deterministic-spel-compilation.md

 that the expression is compilable
 (more on that later).
 Under `mixed`, a given expression will run in interpreted mode, and after a number of iterations (currently
 [100](https://github.com/spring-projects/spring-framework/blob/main/spring-expression/src/main/java/org/springframework/expression/spel/standard/SpelExpression.java#L54)),
-it will be compiled and start running in compiled mode.
+it will be compiled and start running in compiled mode. `mixed` therefore acts as a sort of JIT compiler, optimizing only the expressions that run often.

+The `immediate` and `mixed` modes also have different error handling characteristics.
+If a compiled expression fails under `immediate`, the exception will be propagated to the caller, and the next invocation will retry to run the compiled expression.
+Under `mixed`, if a compiled expression fails, the exception is swallowed, the compiled classes are discarded, and the expression reverts to interpreted, until it becomes eligible for compilation again (after another 100 invocations).

 Only a subset of SpEL is compilable.
 For instance, expressions using assignment, bean references, or collection projections are [not compilable](https://docs.spring.io/spring-framework/reference/core/expressions/evaluation.html#expressions-compiler-limitations).